Colorectal Cancer Screening: Safe During COVID-19

 A colonoscopy is done in a medical office.
 Many people are afraid to go into an office because of COVID-19, but health care providers are taking many steps to keep patients safe.
 Safety steps include making all staff and patients wear a mask, screening staff and patients for COVID-19 symptoms, increased cleaning of hands and surfaces, and social distancing.

-March is Colorectal (colon) Cancer Awareness Month.
-This month the CSP is spreading the word that regular screening for colorectal cancer is low risk and can save lives.
-Colorectal cancer screening may find growths that can be removed before they turn into cancer.
-Screening can also find cancer early when it may be more easily treated.
-If you are age 50 or older, you should get screened for colorectal cancer.
-Adults younger than age 50 should talk to their health care provider about their risk for colorectal cancer and when to start screening.
+March is Colorectal Cancer Awareness Month, a time to emphasize the importance of regular screenings.
+The CSP is spreading the word that colorectal cancer screening is a low-risk procedure that can save lives.
+Early screening may detect growths that can be removed before they turn into cancer, or find cancer in its early stages when it is more treatable.
+If you are 50 or older, make it a priority to get screened.
+For adults under 50, it’s essential to seek expert life care advice from a trusted health care provider to understand your risk and determine the right time to start screening.

 If you don’t have insurance or a health care provider, our program may be able to help.
 The CSP provides free colorectal cancer screening to adults who qualify.
 We can also provide free breast and cervical cancer screening.
 Call 315-592-0830 today to find out if you qualify for any cancer screenings!